jonathanhestroffer/Neper-Docker/README.md

   <img width="450" height="300" src="https://github.com/jonathanhestroffer/Neper-Docker/blob/master/preview.png">
 </p>

 Neper-Docker is a Docker container for [Neper](neper.info): polycrystal generation and meshing.
-This containerized format of Neper allows for easy installation and portability of the latest development version of Neper.
+The latest Docker image available is of Neper version 4.2.0.
+A Dockerfile is also provided in this repository to build an image based on the latest development version of Neper.
+The Dockerfile has been tested for Neper version 4.2.0, future Neper builds may require additional dependencies.

 ## Installation